Ahead of Ricky Hattons show in 2022

 Ricky Hatton is one of Britain’s best loved boxers, famous for bringing a lively and loud following where ever he boxed around the world.
 Its always a party when the Hitman is in town

-Superstar Speakers will be bringing Ricky The Hitman Hatton to Northampton Radisson Park Inn on 28th October 2021 for his one man ‘Evening with’ show.
+Superstar Speakers will be bringing Ricky The Hitman Hatton to Northampton Saints on 28th January 2022 for his one man ‘Evening with’ show.

 Ricky is still a beloved British Sportsman and his shows are unlike any others – he mixes tales of his incredible career with hilarious stand-up comedy and his natural Mancunian charm and wit.

-Ahead of Ricky Hatton Live in Northampton – We celebrate the career of the Hitman and what made the British Public take him to their hearts
+Ahead of Ricky Hatton Live in Northampton and Belfast – We celebrate the career of the Hitman and what made the British Public take him to their hearts

 What is Ricky Hatton’s Record?